yhsiang/noLove/README.md

 ### Flower Effect

-It's mainly completed by the garden.js library which render Pedals for each Bloom in the Garden object.
+It's mainly completed by the garden.js library which renders Pedals for each Bloom in the Garden object.
 I modify the following parts to change the color, grow speed and radius of the flower bloom:

 	Garden.options = {
         petalCount: {